OpenEvalProject/evals/manuscripts/elife-86562/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01wspgy28 Population Sciences in the Pacific Program (Cancer Epidemiology), University of Hawaii Cancer Center, University of Hawaii at Manoa Honolulu United States
+1. Population Sciences in the Pacific Program (Cancer Epidemiology), University of Hawaii Cancer Center, University of Hawaii at Manoa Honolulu United States ([ROR:01wspgy28](https://ror.org/01wspgy28))
-2. https://ror.org/043mz5j54 Department of Epidemiology and Biostatistics, University of California, San Francisco San Francisco United States
+2. Department of Epidemiology and Biostatistics, University of California, San Francisco San Francisco United States ([ROR:043mz5j54](https://ror.org/043mz5j54))
-3. https://ror.org/03taz7m60 Center for Genetic Epidemiology, University of Southern California Los Angeles United States
+3. Center for Genetic Epidemiology, University of Southern California Los Angeles United States ([ROR:03taz7m60](https://ror.org/03taz7m60))

 † Corresponding author

 ## Abstract

-The Coronavirus Disease of 2019 (COVID-19) has impacted the health and day-to-day life of individuals, especially the elderly and people with certain pre-existing medical conditions, including cancer.
-The purpose of this study was to investigate how COVID-19 impacted access to cancer screenings and treatment, by studying the participants in the Multiethnic Cohort (MEC) study.
-The MEC has been following over 215,000 residents of Hawai‘i and Los Angeles for the development of cancer and other chronic diseases since 1993–1996.
+Background:The Coronavirus Disease of 2019 (COVID-19) has impacted the health and day-to-day life of individuals, especially the elderly and people with certain pre-existing medical conditions, including cancer.
+The purpose of this study was to investigate how COVID-19 impacted access to cancer screenings and treatment, by studying the participants in the Multiethnic Cohort (MEC) study.Methods:The MEC has been following over 215,000 residents of Hawai‘i and Los Angeles for the development of cancer and other chronic diseases since 1993–1996.
 It includes men and women of five racial and ethnic groups: African American, Japanese American, Latino, Native Hawaiian, and White.
 In 2020, surviving participants were sent an invitation to complete an online survey on the impact of COVID-19 on their daily life activities, including adherence to cancer screening and treatment.
 Approximately 7,000 MEC participants responded.
-A cross-sectional analysis was performed to investigate the relationships between the postponement of regular health care visits and cancer screening procedures or treatment with race and ethnicity, age, education, and comorbidity.
-Women with more education, women with lung disease, COPD, or asthma, and women and men diagnosed with cancer in the past 5 years were more likely to postpone any cancer screening test/procedure due to the COVID-19 pandemic.
-Groups less likely to postpone cancer screening included older women compared to younger women and Japanese American men and women compared to White men and women.
-This study revealed specific associations of race/ethnicity, age, education level, and comorbidities with the cancer-related screening and healthcare of MEC participants during the COVID-19 pandemic.
-Increased monitoring of patients in high-risk groups for cancer and other diseases is of the utmost importance as the chance of undiagnosed cases or poor prognosis is increased as a result of delayed screening and treatment.
-This research was partially supported by the Omidyar 'Ohana Foundation and grant U01 CA164973 from the National Cancer Institute.
+A cross-sectional analysis was performed to investigate the relationships between the postponement of regular health care visits and cancer screening procedures or treatment with race and ethnicity, age, education, and comorbidity.Results:Women with more education, women with lung disease, COPD, or asthma, and women and men diagnosed with cancer in the past 5 years were more likely to postpone any cancer screening test/procedure due to the COVID-19 pandemic.
+Groups less likely to postpone cancer screening included older women compared to younger women and Japanese American men and women compared to White men and women.Conclusions:This study revealed specific associations of race/ethnicity, age, education level, and comorbidities with the cancer-related screening and healthcare of MEC participants during the COVID-19 pandemic.
+Increased monitoring of patients in high-risk groups for cancer and other diseases is of the utmost importance as the chance of undiagnosed cases or poor prognosis is increased as a result of delayed screening and treatment.Funding:This research was partially supported by the Omidyar 'Ohana Foundation and grant U01 CA164973 from the National Cancer Institute.

 ## Introduction